uswong/homebridge-myplace/README.md

 </p>

 # homebridge-myplace
-An independent plugin bringing [Advanatge Air](https://www.advantageair.com.au/) MyPlace System and its smaller siblings (E-zone, MyAir, MyAir4, etc) and cousins (e.g. Fujitsu AnywAir) to Homekit.
+An independent plugin bringing [Advanatge Air](https://www.advantageair.com.au/) MyPlace System and its smaller siblings (E-zone, MyAir, MyAir4, etc) and its cousins (e.g. Fujitsu AnywAir) to Homekit.

 This plugin is a result of blending together, with modifications to make it more efficient, the [homebridge-cmd4-AdvantageAir](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir) v3.11.0 and the [homebridge-cmd4](https://github.com/ztalbot2000/homebridge-cmd4) v7.0.3 plugins.